 Kemmanagudi Z point

-Miss a step and am sure I would have rolled down the cliff.
-I took help of other mates a number of times.
+Miss a step and I am sure I would have rolled down the cliff.
+I took the help of other mates several times.
 The orangish setting Sun peaked out of the clouds for a short while.
-And we reached the vantage point from where you can see the Z point.
+And then, we reached the vantage point from where you can see the Z point.

 It is good to go there as a group.
-The lights of the horticulture guest house looked like fire flies among the forest.
-If at all I go back to Chickmagalur, I am staying here !!
+The lights of the horticulture guest house looked like fireflies among the forest.
+If at all I go back to Chikmagalur, I am staying here !!